klasbo/TTK4145/Exercise5/README.md

    - If you include it, you should only notify the "owner" of the driver instance when an event happens (eg a button is pushed, a floor is reached, etc).
    - The owner should preferably state which events it is listening to.
 Unused events should at least not leak resources.

+####Note for Go:
+When you create `io.go` (or equivalent) to wrap the C functions, you need to include this at the top of your file:

+    package driver  // where "driver" is the folder that contains io.go, io.c, io.h, channels.go, channels.c and driver.go
+    /*
+    #cgo LDFLAGS: -lcomedi -lm
+    #include "io.h"
+    */
+    import "C"

+Even though it looks like a multiline comment, it is actually evaluated.
+See [the `cgo` command](http://golang.org/cmd/cgo/).

 ###2:
 Write a test program to make sure that the driver works as expected.